vinta/awesome-python/README.md

 *Python implementation of algorithms and design patterns.*

 * [python-patterns](https://github.com/faif/python-patterns) - A collection of design patterns in Python.
-* [algorithms](https://github.com/nryoung/algorithms) - module of algorithms for Python.
+* [algorithms](https://github.com/nryoung/algorithms) - A module of algorithms for Python.

 ## Editor Plugins